 CHOCOLATE CHESS PIE BAKING TIPS

 - It is a bit ooey gooey in the center (similar to this brown sugar pie) so allow it to fully cool or refrigerate before cutting.
 If you love brownie batter, you will love this chocolate chess pie.
-Don’t be alarmed by the lighter colored crust that will form on the top, it’s still perfectly fudgy inside.
-That’s just what happens on the top.
+Don’t be alarmed by the lighter colored crackly crust that will form on the top, that’s the signature look of this pie!
+It’s still perfectly fudgy inside.

 - The only thing you need to do is be sure it cooks through which can vary by oven temperature, but it will set up once cooled.
 Top with a scoop of vanilla ice cream and you’re ready to enjoy.
 Add a drizzle of chocolate sauce if you’re feeling extra decadent, because life is short!

 With the fall holidays approaching, I knew I had to share this chocolate chess pie recipe with you.
 I still can’t believe it’s taken me this long as there is not a major holiday that goes by without this pie included on our table.
 So now you have the famous Angus Barn Chocolate Chess Pie recipe!

 If you’re in Raleigh, I highly recommend you find your way over to the Angus Barn (everything they have is amazing), but now you can enjoy their famous dessert at home too!

 Angus Barn Chocolate Chess Pie

 - 1/2 cup butter (1 stick)